 Training plan: Chris Smith has been working in my laboratory since May 2009.
-During this time, he has already made significant progress towards his goal of developing expertise in cognitive neuroscience techniques for the purposes of investigating the neurobiology of alcohol use disorders.
+In that time, he has made significant progress towards his goal of developing expertise in cognitive neuroscience techniques for the purposes of investigating the neurobiology of alcohol use disorders.
 To help him achieve his career goal, his training will primarily focus on the following areas: research development, oral and written communication skills, and ethical training.
 Towards the end of the fellowship period his training will also include guidance in the areas of mentoring/teaching.
 Although Chris' proposed research is not clinical in nature, it does bear on a clinical issue, thus he will also receive some training as to the clinical aspects of addiction.

-Research Development: Chris arrived in the lab with no experience in research with human subjects, thus he requires thorough training in all aspects of initiating studies, conducting cognitive behavioral experiments, executing fMRI studies, and analyzing data.
+Research Development: As Chris arrived in the lab with no human research, he requires training in all aspects of initiating studies, conducting cognitive experiments, executing fMRI studies, and analyzing data.

 Study Initiation.
 Chris has contributed to the design of the experiments outlined in this application from their inception.
-He contributed to the development of the Institutional Review Board (IRB) protocol for the preliminary studies included in the Research Plan, and he will participate in developing the protocols for the proposed experiments.
-This process will be educational for him in terms of understanding how to properly implement informed consent.
+He contributed to the development of the Institutional Review Board (IRB) protocol for the preliminary studies included in the Research Plan, and has developed the protocol for the proposed experiments.
+This process was educational for him in terms of understanding how to properly implement informed consent.
 He will submit the IRB protocol for the proposed studies shortly after submitting this fellowship application.
 While IRB protocol development can be somewhat onerous, it is a skill that he will need in order to successfully conduct independent human subjects research.

 Cognitive Behavioral Experiments.
-Since arriving in the lab, Chris has been trained in the administration of the delay discounting task to be used in the proposed studies.
-He used the task both during his rotation project in the Spring of 2009, and while collecting preliminary data for this proposal (see Research Plan - Aims 1 and 3 Justification and Feasibility).
+Since arriving in the lab, Chris has become expert in the administration of the delay discounting task to be used in the proposed studies.
+He used the task both during his rotation project in the Spring of 2009, and while collecting preliminary data for this proposal (see Research Plan - Aims 1 and 2 Justification and Feasibility).
 Notably, each of these projects has resulted in a first-authored Abstract for Chris.
-He will present his rotation project data at the Cognitive Neuroscience Society meeting in Montreal in April 2010.
-He will present his preliminary studies data at the Research Society on Alcoholism meeting in June 2010.
+He presented his rotation project data at the 2010 Cognitive Neuroscience Society meeting, and presented his preliminary studies data at the 2010 Research Society on Alcoholism meeting.
+He is currently preparing manuscripts for publication based on this work.
 In the course of these projects, he became familiar with the program we use to design computerized tasks and to collect behavioral data (E-Prime) and the program we use to analyze the data (MATLAB).
 These experiences using E-Prime and MATLAB will be useful in the future when Chris may wish to create different cognitive tasks and analyze behavioral data.
 Although Chris' undergraduate coursework included substantial training in cognitive psychology, he will take (or audit) one or two graduate courses here at UNC that will augment his training in this area.
 Three particularly relevant courses are a Behavioral Decision Theory course (PSYC 433), a general Cognitive Neuroscience course (PSYC 434), and a Translational Seminar in Cognitive and Clinical Neuroscience (NBIO 727).